Lenniott/rejoice/rejoice_docs/developer-setup.md

 # Developer Setup Guide – ReJoIce

-This guide walks through every step to get ReJoIce running locally—all backend, frontend, and vector search—using Docker, Laravel 12, Breeze with React, and Qdrant.
+This guide walks through every step to get ReJoIce running locally—all backend, frontend, and vector search—using Laravel 12, Breeze with React, SQLite, and Qdrant.

 ## 🎉 Current Status: READY TO USE!